Space Chimps: Critical response

-Roger Ebert gave a positive review of three stars and saying in his review that "Space Chimps is delightful from beginning to end."
-The New York Times said that Space Chimps was "hilarious".
+Roger Ebert gave a positive review of three stars and said in his review that "Space Chimps is delightful from beginning to end."

+Neil Genzlinger of The New York Times said that Space Chimps was "hilarious".

 Lael Loewenstein of Variety called it "fairly fatuous but enjoyably slim family entertainment".

 Box office

 The film has grossed $30.1 million in the United States, and $34.7 million in other countries, totalling $64.8 million worldwide.
 The film was released in the United Kingdom on August 1, 2008, and opened on #7, grossing £563,543.

-On its opening weekend, Space Chimps was number seven with a gross of $7.1 million in 2,511 theatres, with an $2,860 average; it was a poor opening for the film, debuting on (at the time) the highest-grossing box office weekend ever in the United States.
+On its opening weekend, Space Chimps was number seven with a gross of $7.1 million in 2,511 theatres, with a $2,860 average; it was a poor opening for the film, debuting on (at the time) the highest-grossing box office weekend ever in the United States.

 Awards

 Home media

-20th Century Fox Home Entertainment released Space Chimps on DVD and Blu Ray on November 25, 2008.
+20th Century Home Entertainment released Space Chimps on DVD and Blu-ray on November 25, 2008.